 Vermont Tech provides comprehensive advising to enrich the educational experience of every student.
 Students should communicate with their assigned advisors throughout the year to discuss their progress and future plans.
 If students need to change advisors, they should contact the Registrar.

 Students who are having academic or personal difficulties may get extra help from faculty advisors to identify problem areas; clarify educational and personal goals; resolve difficulties; and obtain referrals to campus services such as the Center for Academic Success.

 Attendance & Assignment Requirements

 Students must meet the attendance and assignment requirements set by the instructor for each class in which they’re enrolled.
 Failure to meet these requirements may result in removal with a failing grade.
-In cases of excessive absences and upon the recommendation of the instructor, a student may be dismissed from the college with failing grades.
+In cases of excessive absences a student may be dismissed from the college with failing grades.